ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/install/aes-operator.md

 1. Create the Operator Custom Resource schema with the following command:
    `kubectl apply -f https://github.com/datawire/ambassador-operator/releases/latest/download/ambassador-operator-crds.yaml`
 2. To install the Ambassador Operator CRD.
 To change the namespace for the isntall, you can specify it in `NS` and then run the following command.
-We recommend using the `default` namespace if you are installing $productName$ and the `ambassador` namespace if you are installing $AESproductName$:
+We recommend using the `default` namespace if you are installing $productName$ and the `ambassador` namespace if you are installing Emissary:

     ```
     $ NS="default"